xTachyon/fiirust2022/labs/l5/readme.md

 Use [blinker (period 2)](life.game) and [pulsar (period 3)](life2.game) to test it.
 Simulate at least 3 transitions.

+Hint: you can use a type alias for the matrix.

 ## Bonus
 *Serializing* is the process of writing in-memory objects (structs, enums, simple types) into a format that can be *deserialized* later in order to yield the same object the process started with.
 The format is usually agnostic when it comes to processor architecture.